Hand Gesture Control Using OpenCV and Cvzone | Python Project by Akash Vishwakarma

 Understanding the Code

-The following code captures frames from your webcam, detects hand gestures, and simulates keyboard key presses based on specific hand movements.
+The program captures video frames from your webcam, detects hands, identifies finger positions, and triggers keyboard keys based on predefined gestures.

 import cv2